spamsch/website/packages/shared/content/blog/liquidity-hub-trade-finance-platform.md

   - architecture
 ---

 This project digitises trade finance for funders, trustees, and corporates.
 It’s part factoring engine, part treasury cockpit, and part compliance machine.
-My job as Cloud Development Architect was to make sure every invoice, funding note, and audit trail lived in a platform stakeholders could trust.
+My job as Cloud Development Architect was to architect every layer—approuters, Spring services, HANA schemas, integration paths, and operations—so every invoice, funding note, and audit trail lived in a platform stakeholders could trust.
+That required deep knowledge of SAP BTP primitives, from XSUAA and destinations to HANA Cloud sizing, to make the whole stack predictable under audit pressure.

 ## The Environment We Built